 While the qualitative conclusions about trade policies are not changed by globalization, the quantitative implications of domestic policy decisions in this regard are almost certainly larger.
 Globalization has magnified the opportunities to participate in and benefit from international trade and investment.
-The rewards from following "good" trade policies are almost certainly greater in a more tightly integrated global economy.
+The rewards from following 'good' trade policies are almost certainly greater in a more tightly integrated global economy.
 At the same time, the costs of bad trade policies are also greater in the era of globalization.

-As indicated earlier, good trade policies are only one element in the set of policies required to promote sustainable and equitable development in a global economy.
+Good trade policies are only one element in the set of requirements necessary to promote sustainable and equitable development in a global economy.
 As is the case of trade policies, the benefits of good complementary policies are also magnified by globalization.
-Patterns and rates of long-term growth depend on levels and the efficiency of investment in physical, human and natural capital.
+Long-term growth depends on levels and the efficiency of investment in physical, human and natural capital.
 Such investments are the underlying determinants of productivity growth.
 Regulatory frameworks that promote efficient capital markets, together with education, and environmental and resource management policies are critical to long-term development prospects.
-Good trade policies are a vehicle to ensure that the economy is best equipped to take advantage of the global opportunities for making use of such investments in the global environment.
+Good trade policies are a vehicle to ensure that the economy is best equipped to take advantage of the opportunities for making use of such investments in the global environment.